Key Takeaways

 Find care with Rula

 Being in an abusive relationship can be isolating, but remember that help is always available.
-If you’ve experienced trauma and you have any of the symptoms listed above, consider consulting a mental health professional.
+If you’ve experienced trauma and you have any of the signs listed above, consider consulting a mental health professional.

 At Rula, our care coordinators are available to help you find a trauma-informed therapist who is in-network with your insurance and accepting new clients so that you can be seen as soon as tomorrow.